RogerHuba/swg_guides_macros/information/race.md

 | Mind         | 300 | 1000 |       |
 | Focus        | 300 | 500  |       |
 | Willpower    | 700 | 900  |       |

+TODO: Add Other Races and Ideals for Professions

+### References
+TODO: Add References